Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Water Availability and South African Morphogenetic Growth.md

 1. Climate change has a significant effects on how cities and settlements evolve in South Africa
 2. Climate change will continue to have a worsening impact on how cities and settlements evolve in South Africa
+3. Water security can actually be improved at a rate the prevents the emerging issues
 ## Model Evaluation

 ### Key Project Steps